-- 1. Develop an algorithm suitable for hardware/software acceleration. - 2.
-Define the algorithm-specific system architecture for physical implementation in the future.
+1. Develop an algorithm suitable for hardware/software acceleration.

+2. Define the algorithm-specific system architecture for physical implementation in the future.

 We therefore present a new algorithm based on a set of subtasks including patch subdivision and related geometric techniques to find a given maximum number of intersection points that are nearest to the ray origin.
 We also propose a pipelined system architecture based on this algorithm.
 The number of coarse-grained pipeline stages was verified by extensive simulation.
+For performance estimation, the pipeline was refined, load-balanced and mapped into multiple digital signal processors (DSPs) and custom-designed hardware.
+The results show that by reducing the grain scale of the pipeline and supporting the inherent parallelism of the computing tasks within its stages, a system throughput of over 10^6 ray/patch intersections per second is achievable.

-Section 2 presents the proposed ray/Bézier patch intersection algorithm.
-Section 3 describes our test implementation for the algorithm.
-Section 4 describes the resulting architecture.
+Section 2 presents the proposed ray/Bézier patch intersection algorithm and reports our verification of that algorithm.
+Section 3 describes the functional blocks required for executing the algorithm, and proposes the overall system architecture without explicit specifications on software/hardware boundaries.
+Section 4 describes the performance estimation based on implementation models relying on off-the-shelf DSPs and limited ASIC for an identified computational bottleneck.
 Section 5 concludes the paper.